Rameshkannan9203/Image-encryption-decryption-tool/README.md

 🔑 How It Works
 Encryption:

-Adds the key to each pixel's RGB values (mod 256)
+Add the key to each pixel's RGB values (mod 256)

-Randomly swaps some pixels
+Randomly swap some pixels

-Saves the result as processed_image.png
+Save the result as processed_image.png

 Decryption:

-Subtracts the key from each pixel's RGB values (mod 256)
+Subtract the key from each pixel's RGB values (mod 256)

-Applies the same pixel swaps
+Apply the same pixel swaps

-Restores the original image
+Restore the original image

 ⚠️ Notes
 Do NOT open index.html or result.html directly — always use the Flask URL: http://127.0.0.1:5000/

-The encryption is basic and for educational purposes only.
+The encryption is basic and for educational purposes only

 👤 Author
 Ramesh Kannan
 Internship Project – Image Encryption Tool

+yaml
+Copy code